 Dietary Needs, Menu Planning, Food Preparation & Sanitation

 Although participants may not actually plan a resident’s menu there are things that he/she can do to make the resident’s meal meet the individual resident’s preferences and nutritional needs.
 Participants will learn what makes a resident’s diet “balanced,” as well as the importance of meal planning.
 They will be introduced to the Food Guide Pyramid as a guideline for determining if a diet is nutritious.

 First Aid & Procedures to Alleviate Choking

-The purpose of the American Red Cross First Aid/CPR/AED program for the lay responder is to provide participants with the knowledge and skills necessary to help sustain life and minimize the consequences of injury or sudden illness until advanced medical help arrives.
+The purpose of the American Red Cross First Aid/CPR/AED or UWGB First Aid program is to provide participants with the knowledge and skills necessary to help sustain life and minimize the consequences of injury or sudden illness until advanced medical help arrives.
 Participants will learn how to identify and recognize emergencies and make appropriate decisions for first aid care.

 Administration & Management of Medication

 Assisting residents with medications is a very important task.
 Many residents move into assisted living facilities because they can no longer manage the medications they take.
 With assistance, residents can enjoy improved health and wellness.
 All assisted living caregivers must complete some kind of training required by the state before they can help any assisted living resident with medications.
 Medication assistance training consists of many practical lesions about medications: the caregiver’s role, monitoring resident health and medication use, assisting with medications, and reporting medication assistance.